 Goathland, Whitby, North Yorkshire, YO22 5AN.
 It’s a 90-minute drive from Leeds.

 On the northern fringe of the Yorkshire Dales National Park, Hawes is a market village that has a lot to boast about.
 It’s home to the Wensleydale creamery, for starters.
-Cracking cheese Gromit!
+Cracking cheese, Gromit!
 You can go inside to see how its made, with an interactive visitor experience that’s great for kids.
 The rest of the village is just as alluring, with a market place dating back to 1307, 18th-century mill, Countryside Museum and landscapes that take your breath away.
 Hardraw Force is a highlight, a 30-metre cascade that has a strong claim to be England’s highest single-drop waterfall.
-It helps that the village is one of the most elevated in the country – 850 feet above sea level.
+It helps that this Yorkshire village is one of the most elevated in the country – 850 feet above sea level.